Listen to the 6-minute podcast version

 There were a few nights I didn’t remember.
 And I couldn’t talk my way out of the next DUI.
 But it was fine, because my friends drank, and we seemed to be doing all right.
 At least, on the outside.

-In a way, it seemed even more justified to drink then.
+In a way, it seemed more justified to drink then.
 After all, I was a professional and successful in Sales.
 “Work hard, play hard” became a badge of honor.
 I felt cooler and better than the straight people, because I could do well at work and party too!

 Over time, I settled into the comfortable belief that I deserved to relax—drink—after a hard day at work.
 As long as I remained high-functioning, alcohol couldn’t be a problem.